MWindows99/Chicken_UpdateChecker/README.md

 # Chicken_UpdateChecker
-This script checks for updates to Chicken's YouTube video and automatically post any updates to Twitter.
+This script checks for updates to Chicken's YouTube video and automatically posts any updates on Twitter.